- Complement levels in glomerular diseases

 |

-- Familial hypocalciuric hypercalcemia: It is an inherited, AD disorder caused by mutation in the calcium sensing receptor which causes the receptor to become insensitive to serum calcium levels.
-This interferes with feedback inhibition of PTH secretion resulting in hyperparathyroidism.
-Laboratory findings include hypercalcemia and calcium/creatinine ratio is < 0.01.
-Most patients are asymptomatic, some may present with fatigue, weakness, excessive thirst, constipation, low concentration, chondrocalcinosis and pancreatitis.
+Laboratory findings include hypercalcemia, and the calcium/creatinine ratio is < 0.01.
+Most patients are asymptomatic, but some may present with fatigue, weakness, excessive thirst, constipation, low concentration, chondrocalcinosis, and pancreatitis.
 No treatment is needed.
 Patients are at increased risk of MEN I.

-- Causes of hypercalcemia with increased PTH include primary and tertiary hyperparathyroidism, lithium induced hypercalcemia and familial hypocalciuric hypercalcemia.
+Causes of hypercalcemia with increased PTH include primary and tertiary hyperparathyroidism, lithium-induced hypercalcemia, and familial hypocalciuric hypercalcemia.

-- Causes of hypercalcemia and hypocalcemia
+Causes of hypercalcemia and hypocalcemia

 Hypercalcemia